Creating effective dates

 - Effective date of change - The effective date label used when editing a job.

-- Once you've filled out your appropriate changes and select Save, your job edits will be put into effect according to the date you supplied to the Create date or Effective date of change sections.
+- Once you've filled out your appropriate changes and selected Save, your job edits will be put into effect according to the date you supplied to the Create date or Effective date of change sections.

 You can set effective dates for multiple jobs in bulk using the spreadsheet import tool.
 To do this, add a date column to your spreadsheet when importing new job and employee data.
 When you include the date column and assign a date, ChartHop will automatically assign the date in the column as the data's effective date.
 Learn more.